modal-labs/gpu-glossary/gpu-glossary/device-software/thread-hierarchy.md

 At the lowest level are individual [threads](/gpu-glossary/device-software/thread).
 Like a thread of execution on a CPU, each [CUDA thread](/gpu-glossary/device-software/thread) executes a stream of instructions.
-The hardware resources that effect arithmetic and logic instructions are called [cores](/gpu-glossary/device-hardware/core) or sometimes "pipes".
+The hardware resources that execute arithmetic and logic instructions are called [cores](/gpu-glossary/device-hardware/core) or sometimes "pipes".
 Threads are selected for execution by the [Warp Scheduler](/gpu-glossary/device-hardware/warp-scheduler).